-- 1. That authorization be given to construct a building of approximately 1,000 square feet of floor area and approximately 12 feet in height to be located immediately south of Building 17 at Balcones Research Center to house an equipment and testing area for the Center for Earth Sciences and Engineering at U. T. Austin. - 2.
-That an appropriation of \$16,000.00 be made from Account No. 30-7459-0220 Center for Earth Sciences and Engineering Various Donors to cover the estimated cost of this project. - 3.
-That the Executive Director of the Office of Facilities Planning and Construction be authorized to approve the plans and specifications for this project, which will be prepared by the Office of the Director of Balcones Research Center, and advertise for bids after such approval. - 4.
-That a Committee, consisting of Professor Thompson, President Hackerman, Mr. Lester E. Palmer, Executive Vice-Chancellor Walker, Regent Peace, and Chairman Erwin, be authorized to award a contract for the project after receipt of bids. - 16.
-U. T. EL PASO AWARD OF CONTRACTS TO ABEL CONTRACT FURNITURE AND EQUIPMENT COMPANY, INC., ROCKFORD FURNITURE ASSOCIATES, AND HEYWOOD-WAKEFIELD COMPANY FOR FURNITURE AND FURNISHINGS FOR THE EDUCATION BUILD-ING.--Specifications for Furniture and Furnishings for the Education Building at The University of Texas at El Paso were prepared in the Office of Facilities Planning and Construction and bids were called for, received, opened, and tabulated on February 26, 1970, as shown below:
+Research Center. --With respect to the construction of a Laboratory Building for the Center for Earth Sciences and Engineering at Balcones Research Center at The University of Texas at Austin, the following recommendations of President Hackerman and System Administration were approved: - (à) That authorization be given to construct a building of approximately 1,000 square feet of floor area and approximately 12 feet in height to be located immediately south of Building 17 at Balcones Research Center to house an equipment and testing area for the Center for Earth Sciences and Engineering at U. T. Austin. - (b) That an appropriation of \$16,000.00 be made from Account No. 30-7459-0220 Center for Earth Sciences and Engineering Various Donors to cover the estimated cost of this project. - (c) That the Executive Director of the Office of Facilities Planning and Construction be authorized to approve the plans and specifications for this project, which will be prepared by the Office of the Director of Balcones Research Center, and advertise for bids after such approval. - (d) That a Committee, consisting of Professor Thompson, President Hackerman, Mr. Lester E. Palmer, Executive Vice-Chancellor Walker, Regent Peace, and Chairman Erwin, be authorized to award a contract for the project after receipt of bids. - 6.
+U. T. El Paso: Land Acquisition (Authorized by House Bill No. 1225, 61st Legislature, Regular Session, 1969) (1) Employment of Engineer or Surveyor Authorized for Tract No. 2 (Mundy Heights Addition to the City of El Paso) and (2) Appointment of William A. Browning, Jr., and Ralph W. Sellers as Appraisers for a Portion of Tract No. 1 (Alexander Addition to the City of El Paso). -- The following resolution was adopted: